Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Behavior of the model

 \subsection{Gaussianity}

 As noted above, conditionally on the secondary fields, $\xi(t,s)$ is Gaussian by construction.
 This is the way DSADM is used in this study.
-In principle, it can be used for other purposes without conditioning on the secondary fields, so that in each model run both the forcing and the model coefficients are random.
-In this setting, the generated field $\xi$ is no longer Gaussian because the secondary fields are non-Gaussian and because of the multiplications of the secondary fields and $\xi$ (and its derivatives).
+In principle, it can be used for other purposes without conditioning on the secondary fields, so that in each model run both the forcing and the model coefficients are random (and the model becomes autonomous).
+In this setting, the generated field $\xi$ is no longer Gaussian.
 Numerical experiments confirmed that the unconditional distribution of $\xi(t,s)$ was indeed non-Gaussian with heavy tails (as we anticipated in section \ref{sec_Gau}).
 The non-Gaussianity was stronger for larger magnitudes of the secondary fields (not shown).